Joshua10roys/crm_app_frontend/README.md

 # Simple CRM Application

   - Complete authendication system with password reset option
-  - Four levels of Users
+  - Four types of Users
       - Admin
       - Manager
       - Employee
       - View Only
+  - Only registered user or user added by Admin/Manager can login to CRM App.
+  - Self registered users are in default View Only type (demo credentials given below).
+  - Users in View Only type can only view leads, service request and contacts.
-  - Can user create Leads, Contacts, Service Request.
+  - Other users can create Leads, Contacts, Service Request.
+  - Other users can create, delete and update leads and service requests.
-  - Leads and Service Request has different status
+  - Leads and Service Request has different statuses.
+  - Admin/Manager can add users.
+  - Admin can only change users type.
+  - Admin can only delete users.
+  - Users can change there password and edit their details in there profile.

 ***
 ## Demo Dredentials